Free rapid tests are about to roll out in the U.S. In other countries, they’re already part of daily life.

 The widespread testing is considered a win for otherwise embattled Prime Minister Boris Johnson.
 There had been many doubters in September 2020 when he pitched “Operation Moonshot,” a vision to test everyone in the country every week.

 But this massive national experiment hasn’t been cheap.
-It’s cost the government more than $8 billion.
+It has cost the government more than $8 billion.
 And as Britain attempts to “live with” the virus, in hopes of shifting from pandemic to endemic status, free rapid tests may come to an end.
 Johnson told Parliament on Wednesday that the tests will be offered “for as long as is necessary.”
 A few hours later, Health Secretary Sajid Javid said they “won’t remain free indefinitely.”

 Allyson Pollock, a professor of public health at the University of Newcastle, is among those who thinks mass testing should stop.
-She argues that it’s hugely expensive and under-evaluated and gives people “false reassurance.”
+She argues that it is hugely expensive and under-evaluated and gives people “false reassurance.”

 Self-test kits are everywhere in Singapore